ece362-purdue/proton-labs/lab7-uart/README.md

 It also doesn't have to be just peripherals - you can use these to automatically send commands to external devices like LCDs, or read sensors, or read/write to files on an SD card.
 Debugging those methods can get quite time-consuming if you just use the debugger, so having a command shell to quickly test things will be very useful.

 **And that's a wrap on the embedded labs!
 Congratulations on making it through!**  Don't forget to go through the "project guide" labs on the main Labs repository page to get some ideas on what you can use for your project.

+> [!IMPORTANT]
+> The test for step 5, for every line above, checks it verbatim *except* `where's the bathroom?`.
+The check also retypes `gpio out 23` as `gpio out 2x`, Backspace, `3` partway through, to confirm Backspace editing carried over from Step 4 still works in this shell, so don't be surprised if you see that exact typo-correction sequence in the test output.

 ### Step 6: Confirm your checkoffs before leaving